Covert Entanglement Generation and Secrecy

 \end{remark}

-\begin{remark} Although the quantum (entanglement generation) rate equals the classical rate in value, this does not imply that ``there is no quantum advantage."
-First, in both cases we are considering a quantum channel.
-Furthermore, the two tasks are fundamentally different: entanglement generation is more demanding than classical communication, with typically lower achievable rates in the non-covert setting.
-In addition, the entanglement-generation rate measures qubit pairs per transmission, whereas the classical rate measures bits per transmission.
+\begin{remark} Although the quantum (entanglement generation) rate equals the classical rate in value, this does not imply that ``there is no quantum advantage.''
+Although in both cases we consider a quantum channel, the two tasks are fundamentally different: entanglement generation is more demanding than classical communication, with typically lower achievable rates in the non-covert setting.
+Furthermore, the entanglement-generation rate measures qubit pairs per transmission, whereas the classical rate measures bits per transmission.
 Thus, while their numerical values coincide in this setting, their operational meanings remain fundamentally distinct. \end{remark}

-\begin{remark} In a recent work on covert quantum communication \cite{anderson2025achievability}, a lower bound is established using twirl modulation with the aid of $O(\sqrt{n}\log{n})$ key bits, based on a method that employs a sparse signaling approach with the order of the number of channel uses $n$.
-Here, on the other hand, we do not use a key.
+\begin{remark} In a recent work on covert quantum communication \cite{anderson2025achievability}, a lower bound is established using Pauli twirl modulation with the aid of $O(\sqrt{n}\log{n})$ key bits, based on a method that employs a sparse signaling approach with the order of the number of channel uses $n$.
+Here, on the other hand, we do not use a key. \end{remark}